Montague Rhodes James (1862-1936) was a British academic from the late 19th and early 20th centuries. Known for his Ghost Stories

 Mamillius: Dwelt by a Church-yard ...

-- Oh, Crap: Sums up the protagonist's belated realization that that's not a spider on the table in "Canon Alberic's Scrap-book."
+- Oh, Crap!: Sums up the protagonist's belated realization that that's not a spider on the table in "Canon Alberic's Scrap-book."
+Some readers may have a similar reaction.

 - Ominous Owl: In "After Dark in the Playing-Fields."
 Played with a bit, though: the owl is chatty enough but very, very grouchy (you'd be grouchy too if the Fair Folk kept harassing you for fun).